Access Token Policy

 - claims ideally map a registered claim name (e.g. IANA JWT claims)

 - overwriting properties already defined in the token introspection endpoint response is forbidden.
-These are: iss
+These are: iss, sub, exp, iat, active, client_id, scope.

 Extracting substrings with regular expressions